bryantwilliam/loginuidesign/README.md

 # loginuidesign

-Practicing UI design for a login screen with animations
+Practicing Flutter UI design for a login screen with animations

 ## Preview